i-am-harveyt/BasicDSinCpp/README.md

 <a name="bttraversals"></a>
 ### BinaryTree with Pre/In/Post-order traversal

 Implement BT, using Linked List, and three traversals.
-The tree will be created automatically and \(maybe\) randomly.
+The tree will be created automatically and \(maybe\) numarical randomly.

 <a name="xorll"></a>
 ### XOR Linked List